 Expiration date: 12/17/2023

-This activity is intended to meet the needs of physicians, nurses, nurse practitioners, physician assistants and other healthcare providers who participate in end-of-life patient care and family support.
+This activity is intended to meet the needs of physicians, nurses, nurse practitioners, pharmacists, physician assistants, psychologists, social workers and other healthcare providers who participate in end-of-life patient care and family support.

 Upon completion of the educational activity, the learner should be able to: